KaliChopra/16-Bit-CPU-Processor/README.md

   ![](Aspose.Words.3b51a1bc-1357-40d0-80fd-d2b331fc6f02.004.png)

-1. The next 10 bits represent the Address of the memory that is needed in the instruction.
+1. The next 10 bits represent the Address of the memory needed in the instruction.
 1. I-Type (Immediate): The instruction bits are divided into 6 parts.

 ![](Aspose.Words.3b51a1bc-1357-40d0-80fd-d2b331fc6f02.005.png)